dgrtwo/dgrtwo.github.com/about/index.md

 comments: false
 ---

-I'm the Chief Data Scientist at [DataCamp](http://datacamp.com/), an education company for teaching data science through interactive online courses.
+I'm a Data Insights Engineering Manager at [Flatiron Health](https://flatiron.com/), where I help make real-world clinical data available for cancer research.
 My interests include statistics, data analysis, education, and programming in R.

-I'm the co-author with Julia Silge of the tidytext package and the O'Reilly book Text Mining with R. I'm also the author of the [broom](http://github.com/dgrtwo/broom), [gganimate](http://github.com/dgrtwo/gganimate), and [fuzzyjoin](http://github.com/dgrtwo/fuzzyjoin) packages, and of the e-book [Introduction to Empirical Bayes](http://varianceexplained.org/r/empirical-bayes-book/).
+I'm the co-author with Julia Silge of the tidytext package and the O'Reilly book Text Mining with R. I'm also the author of the [broom](http://github.com/dgrtwo/broom) and [fuzzyjoin](http://github.com/dgrtwo/fuzzyjoin) packages, and of the e-book [Introduction to Empirical Bayes](http://varianceexplained.org/r/empirical-bayes-book/).

-I previously worked as a data scientist at Stack Overflow, and received a PhD in [Quantitative and Computational Biology](http://www.princeton.edu/qcbgrad/) from Princeton University.
+I previously worked as Chief Data Scientist at [DataCamp](http://datacamp.com/) and as a data scientist at Stack Overflow, and received a PhD in [Quantitative and Computational Biology](http://www.princeton.edu/qcbgrad/) from Princeton University.

 Books
 ============